Study permits: Letters of acceptance (LOAs)

 • Training Certificate for a Semiskilled Trade (TCST)

-The LOA Verification is not mandatory for Vocational Training Centers that offers secondary level programs only.
+The LOA Verification is not mandatory for vocational training centres that offer secondary-level programs only.
 Officers are to follow regular processing procedures for secondary studies.

-A DLI may be granted an extension of up to 30 days for an LOA verification in one (or more) of the following unforeseen circumstances:
+As per R222.1(2)(a), a DLI may be granted an extension for LOA verification in 1 (or more) of the following circumstances:

 • prolonged failure of power, communications or other infrastructure systems